Hiking Triple Crown

 Arguably the most popular of the three long distance thru hikes but surprisingly the trail is the toughest.
 The Appalachian Trail has the most elevation gain of the three trails, usually on steep rocky terrain covered in slippery tree roots.
 At times the trail uses ladders to ascend and descend the mountains.

-The logistics and resupply for the Appalachian Trail are easy and requires little or no planning in comparison to the other trails.
-It is the easiest of the trail to navigate with easy to follow markers, known as ‘White Blazes’, on trees and rocks along the trail.
-The main negative of the trail are the many days, even weeks of rather dull scenery, it really could be described as a walk in the woods.
+The logistics and resupply for the Appalachian Trail are easy and require little or no planning in comparison to the other trails.
+It is the easiest of the trail to navigate with easy-to-follow markers, known as ‘White Blazes’, on trees and rocks along the trail.
+The main negative of the trail is the many days, even weeks of rather dull scenery, it really could be described as a walk in the woods.
 It was also the trail with the most amount of trash left by hikers!

 Dangers